nmaniar9/neilmaniar.github.io/README.md

 ### [Ecommerce Database and Analysis](https://github.com/nmaniar9/Ecom_projectv2)

 ![image](https://github.com/nmaniar9/neilmaniar.github.io/assets/44175458/6f377226-20c5-4d2c-b6bf-7bf2f0b5afe3)
 Taking a look at how an ecommerce database can be structured and used to perform analysis.
 I used Python to scrape lego.com and to create tables that are commonly found in ecommerce businesses.
-Next Used SQL Server to answer business case questions such as top sellers, revenue, and profit.
+Using SQL Server I answered business case questions such as top sellers, revenue, and profit.
 I next used [Tableau Public](https://public.tableau.com/app/profile/neil.maniar/viz/EcommerceProject_16806687745870/LEGOSTARWARSSALES) to visualize the dataset.

 ## Education
 ### MS in Applied Mathematics | DePaul University | 2023